Skip to main content

 While your polls rarely get the same amount of bots and undesirable entrants as your giveaways, you can still reward loyalty by giving extra votes in your polls to your loyal community members.

-In the following example, we will give an extra vote to anyone who has watched your stream for over 10 hours:
+In the following example, we will give extra votes to anyone who has watched your stream for over 10 hours:

-Any of your community members who have watched the stream for your specified amount of time will now have their vote count as 2 votes in your poll.
+Any of your community members who have watched the stream for your specified amount of time will now have their vote count multiple times in your poll.

 Seeing how long you've been watching someone on Twitch

-The «!WatchTime» chat command lets your viewers see how long they've been watching your stream on Twitch.
+The «!WatchTime» chat command lets your viewers see how long they've been watching your stream on Twitch, and can be enabled from the built-in commands menu.

 Looking up when someone was last seen in Twitch chat